-During the public comment period of the meeting and public hearing, several neighboring residents and representatives of several interest groups expressed their concerns regarding the City's allowance of commercial cannabis activities.
+During the Planning Commission public comment periods and the public hearings, several neighboring residents and representatives of several interest groups expressed their concerns regarding the City's allowance of commercial cannabis activities.
 The concerns expressed were general policy objections to the industry and ordinance.